mralexjuarez/lsyncd-tutorial/Readme.md

 **Example:** Delay here sets how long between syncing the queued events.
 ```
 sync {
     default.rsyncssh,
     ...,
     Delay = 5,
     ...
 }
 ```

 ## Setup and Installation

-As of this writing (8/29/2016) the most recent version 	available in the EPEL channel is lsyncd-2.1.5.
-This section will cover installation and setup on a pair of CentOS 6 servers.
+Setting up and installing lsyncd only requires a small number of steps.

 #### Prerequisites